marccheong/marccheong.github.io/_pages/projects.md

 horizontal: false
 ---

-As one of the early global pioneers of Twitter research (ca. 2009), my PhD dissertation, "Inferring Social Behavior and Interaction on Twitter by Combining Metadata about Users & Messages", resulted in major contributions in Social Media Metadata analysis and inference generation using state-of-the-art data science approaches (known primarily as pattern recognition and data mining back then).
+🙋‍♂️ As one of the early global pioneers of Twitter research (ca. 2009), my PhD dissertation, "Inferring Social Behavior and Interaction on Twitter by Combining Metadata about Users & Messages", resulted in major contributions in social media metadata analysis and inference generation.
 Since then, I am recognised as a subject-matter expert in social media analysis, as well as the research methods and computational techniques used - including Python programming, cloud computing, Tableau, Python, SQL - to name a few.
 My data analysis and research acumen have contributed to international research collaborations in a wide range of domains - from marketing, to mental health, to energy policy, to political science.

 <hr/>